Stefouch/sebedius-yearzero-discord-bot/README.md

 ## License

-The literal and graphical information presented with this bot about *Mutant: Year Zero* & *Forbidden Lands*, including the textures, is copyright *Fria Ligan / Free League Publishing*.
+The literal and graphical information presented with this bot about *Mutant: Year Zero*, *Forbidden Lands* & *ALIEN*, including the textures, is copyright *Fria Ligan / Free League Publishing*.
 This bot is not produced by, endorsed by, supported by, or affiliated with *Fria Ligan*.

 The bot's JS source code is under MIT license.

+*ALIEN* base and stress dice's images are courtesy of M. Radomir Balint.
+Thanks to him for sharing them.

 ## Contact